 make -j 16; use the latter for a faster parallel build on a system using, for example, 16 processes.

-The QMCPACK executable is
+The QMCPACK executable is usually

 QMCPACK is distributed with examples illustrating different capabilities.
 Most of the examples are designed to run quickly with modest resources.
 We’ll run a short diffusion Monte Carlo calculation of a water molecule: